t-park1112/We-Have-No-Idea/Project-Learning-Package/Learning Package.md

 Additional columns can be used but these depend on the nature of the project.
 As such, these could be columns such as 'Notes', 'Issues' or 'Tests'.

 ![alt text](http://4.bp.blogspot.com/-QHumvjh_W-c/Uou4wg0ndWI/AAAAAAAAIOw/kfBfos3-eis/s1600/Task+board+in+need+of+rotation.JPG "SCRUM Board components")
+###### Image 1.
+SCRUM Board showing a sprint backlog divided into post-it notes and assigned to their respective columns, reflecting their current state.

 <br/>